-If the Patriots win by exactly five points (say, 35-30), it’s called a “push” and both sides get their money back, sometimes less a percentage (around 5% to 10%) which is kept by the sportsbook.
+If the Patriots win by precisely five points (say, 35-30), it’s called a “push,” and both sides get their money back, sometimes less a percentage (around 5% to 10%) which is kept by the sportsbook.

 Simple enough, right?

-The payout on spread betting is generally about $1 for every $1.10 you wager.
-You’ll often see the payout listed as “-110,” which indicates that you must bet $110 in order to win $100.
+The payout on spread betting is about $1 for every $1.10 you wager.
+You’ll often see the payout listed as “-110,” which indicates that you must bet $110 to win $100.
 You’ll see similar looking numbers in our next type of betting.
 (Ooh, nice transition.)

 That’s much simpler.
-Why doesn’t everyone just do that, you ask?
+Why doesn’t everyone do that, you ask?
 Because the payout is lower if you bet on the favorite, and you don’t get the advantage of the spread if you bet on the underdog.
 Sportsbooks aren’t going to reward you the same way for picking a massive favorite to win.
 They will, however, reward you handsomely if you correctly pick an underdog.
-Let’s use this year’s Super Bowl again as an example.
+Let’s use this year’s Super Bowl as an example again.

-Over/Unders (O/Us) are quite different than ATS bets or moneyline bets in that they don’t generally involve picking the winner.
-The most common over/under bet is the game total, which involves predicting the total number of points that will be scored in the game.
+Over under betting (O/Us) is considerably different than ATS betting or moneyline betting in that it doesn’t generally involve picking the winner.
+The most common over under bet is the game total, which involves predicting the total number of points that will be scored in the game.
 When you’re on/at a sportsbook, you may see a line for the Super Bowl that looks like this: Eagles vs Patriots (-5, 48.5 O/U).

 Like with ATS betting, the game total can and will shift over time, depending on where most of the money is going.
 Also like ATS betting, you can get “pushes” with the game total.
 Obviously, these only arise when there aren’t half numbers involved.
 I haven’t done all the research, but I’m pretty sure no NFL game has ever ended 30-28.5.

-Over/Under betting isn’t just limited to game totals, of course.
+Over under betting isn’t just limited to game totals, of course.
 Sportsbooks offer all sorts of O/Us for various sports.
 In the NFL, it’s common to see win-total O/Us at the start of every season.
 This year, the Patriots win-total O/U was about 11.5 or 12 (depending on where you looked).
-Since they hit 13 wins on the season, those who bet the over won their season-long bet, and those who bet the under lost.
+Since they hit 13 wins on the season, those who bet the over won their season-long wager and those who bet the under lost.

 To complicate matters, O/Us can and do have moneylines attached to them, meaning the payout isn’t always equal between the over and the under.
-It all depends on which outcome the sportsbook thinks is more likely.
-As long as sportsbooks think the two outcomes are equally likely, you’ll roughly double your bet if you win, minus the “house” keeping a lil summin summin.
+It all depends on the outcome the sportsbook thinks is more likely.
+As long as sportsbooks consider the two outcomes are equally likely, you’ll roughly double your bet if you win, minus the “house” keeping a lil summin-summin.

 Those Props You Keep Hearing About

 So far, most of the wagers we’ve been discussing focus on the outcome of the game, itself.
-The Super Bowl, however, is just as famous for its litany of “prop bets” as it is for actual football.
-What’s a “prop bet”?
-It can literally be anything.
-“Prop” is just short for “proposition.”
+The Super Bowl, however, is just as famous for its litany of prop bets as it is for actual football.
+What’s a prop bet?
+It can be anything.
+Prop is just short for proposition.

-In order to entice as much betting on the game as possible, sportsbooks offer prop bets on almost every aspect of the Super Bowl, from which team will win the opening coin toss to which player will score the first touchdown.
-A lot of the props are about on-field performances, like: Who will have the most receiving yards?
+To encourage the most betting possible, sportsbooks offer prop bets on almost every aspect of the Super Bowl, from which team will win the opening coin toss to which player will score the first touchdown.
+A lot of the props are about on-field performance.
+For example: who will have the most receiving yards?
 How many interceptions will Tom Brady throw?
-But the really fun ones often have nothing to do with football at all.
+And the really fun ones have almost nothing to do with football.

-This year, you can wager on what color hoodie Bill Belichick will wear during the game, what color Gatorade will be poured on the winning coach, and who will join Justin Timberlake on stage at halftime.
+This year, wagers include what color hoodie Bill Belichick will wear during the game, what color Gatorade will be poured on the winning coach, and who will join Justin Timberlake on stage at halftime.

-Props aren’t a separate type of bet, per se; they’ll either be moneyline-style or over/under-style bets.
-Let’s look at a couple examples to clarify.
+Props aren’t a separate type of bet per se; they’ll either be moneyline or over under-style bets.
+Let’s look at a couple of examples to clarify.

-“Who will have the most receiving yards” is a moneyline-style prop bet.
+For example, “who will have the most receiving yards?” is a moneyline-style prop bet.
 Julio Jones is currently the favorite at around +175.
 (Remember what that plus-sign means?
 If you bet $100 on Julio and he does have the most receiving yards in the game, you’ll win $175.)

 Ok, I get it.
 Now what?